 - 1. Turn the mix pump on.
-The switch is located at the top of the cabinet. - 2.
+The switch is located on the header panel. - 2.
 Feed one end of the mix pump hose into the entering or pickup hose side (left) of black cover (Fig 2-2).

 Feed the tube into the clamp so the natural curve of the tube is towards the outside of the black cover.
 This prevents the hose from looping around the black cover twice.